Amerika-Institut

 LMU-UGA Faculty Research Exchange.
 John Wharton Lowe, Barbara Methvin Professor, Department of English, University of Georgia, visited the Amerika-Institut, LMU Munich, 5–8 July 2022.
 Research visit to UGA, 19¬–24 September 2022.

-UGA Faculty visit: Andrew Zawacki (University of Georgia), Poetry workshop and peer review.
-Creative writing course, 23 June 2023.
+UGA Faculty visit: Andrew Zawacki (University of Georgia).
+Poetry workshop and peer review.
+23 June 2023.

 New Orleans Conference: Bryan Wagner, LMU-UCB Research in the Humanities, Summer Semester 2022.
 Bryan Wagner, Professor, Department of English, UC Berkeley, co-organized the New Orleans: A Sense of Place conference and visited my Master’s level seminar on New Orleans literature.
 Current project: An Open Curriculum on New Orleans Culture, a collaborative initiative sponsored by the National Endowment for the Humanities.

 Virtual Student Dialogue: Cross-cultural discussion with students from Indiana University-Purdue University Indianapolis.
-Co-organized with Dr. Nancy Goldfarb, School of Liberal Arts, IUPUI, and Annabell Türk, Program and Communications Manager, AI alumna BA ‘15, IU Europe Gateway, Berlin, 25 January 2022.
+Co-organized with Dr. Nancy Goldfarb, School of Liberal Arts, IUPUI, and Annabell Türk, Program and Communications Manager, Amerika-Institut alumna BA 2015, IU Europe Gateway, Berlin, 25 January 2022.

 COURSE TOPICS